 The nominating and governance committee interviews, evaluates, nominates and recommends individuals for membership on our board of directors and the board's committees.
 The members of the nominating and governance committee are John M. Creekmore, Marshall H. Dickerson, John T. Foy, Neal A. Holland, Jr., Theodore S. Moll and Michael D. Shmerling.
-Each of the current members of the nominating and governance committee is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
-During 2013, the nominating and governance committee held six meetings.
+In addition, we expect that the board will appoint J. Niles McNeel to the nominating and governance committee immediately following the annual meeting to replace Mr. Moll.
+Each of the current members of the nominating and governance committee, as well as Mr. McNeel, is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+During 2014, the nominating and governance committee held 4 meetings.

-The nominating and governance committee has adopted a written charter, a copy of which is available at www.renasant.com, by clicking on "Corporate Overview," and then "Governance Documents," and then "Nominating and Governance Committee Charter."
+The nominating and governance committee has adopted a written charter, a copy of which is available at www.renasant.com, by clicking on "Governance Documents" and then "Nominating and Governance Committee Charter."